chartjs/Chart.js/docs/charts/bar.md

 ## Horizontal Bar Chart

 A horizontal bar chart is a variation on a vertical bar chart.
 It is sometimes used to show trend data, and the comparison of multiple data sets side by side.
-To achieve this you will have to set the `indexAxis` property in the options object to `'y'`.
+To achieve this, you will have to set the `indexAxis` property in the options object to `'y'`.
 The default for this property is `'x'` and thus will show vertical bars.

 ```js chart-editor